USA Crisis/Emergency Info

 Your Questions Answered About Therapy/Counseling

-I am not on any insurance panels (out of network) and therefore do not accept insurance.
+I do not work with insurance companies (I am out of network) and therefore do not accept insurance.

 There may be an option for you to talk with your insurance provider about reimbursement with the submission of a Superbill.
 This will be your responsibility and I can provide you with the Superbill to submit.

-Sliding scale slots are capped at 10% of my max case load of 20.
-Once those slots are filled, a wait list is created if your financial need would benefit from a sliding scale.
+Sliding scale slots are capped at 10% of my max case load of 20 clients.

 What are common goals of counseling?